radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/create-backup.md

 ## Backup confirmation

-While the backup is being created, you will return to the main **Backups** screen.
-A progress bar will display in the main space indicating that the backup is being created.
+While the backup is being created, you will return to the main *Backups* screen.
+A progress bar on the *Backups* screen indicates that a backup is being created.

 ![image description](images/create-progressbar.png)